 Some of the legally protected variables that protect people from being discriminated against are:

 The quilts will be traveling and will be stacked, so they must be constructed flat.
 Embellishments, which could damage other quilts or be damaged by stacking, are not allowed.
 Textile friendly embellishments are allowed.
 Make sure your embellishments are not fragile.
 Please do not ask for special handling, individual care and/or special packing.
-This is not a 3-D project.
-Since quilts will be stacked together to be shipped, pieces must be clean and free of smoke odor.
+OURstory is not a 3-D project.
+Since quilts will be stacked together to for shipping, pieces must be clean and free of smoke odor.
 Any quilt with a strong odor will be shipped back to the creator at their cost.

 Quilts will be juried by a panel of experienced art quilters.
-Professional quality photographs of your art quilt and a 250 word artist statement are required for jurying.
-Submission of your quilts will be done via ArtCall.
-Save your digital images as a high quality JPEG, no TIFF or RAW.
+Professional quality photographs of your art quilt and a 250-word artist statement are required for jurying.
+Submission of your quilts will be via ArtCall.
+Save your digital images as a high-quality JPEG, no TIFF or RAW.
 The finished image should be a minimum of 3000 pixels on the longest side.
 Professional textile photography is recommended.
 DO NOT send me your actual quilt with your initial submission.
 The artist statement, explaining the story behind your piece, and photographs of the quilt are due to me by September 11, 2017.
 You will be sent a link to use to submit your quilt.
-You will be notified of the results of the jurying in late October, date TBD after conferring with the jurors.
-Shipping information will be provided at the time of your acceptance.
+I will notify you of the results of the jurying in late October, date TBD after conferring with the jurors.
+I will provide you with shipping information at the time of your acceptance.

 Each quilt must have a 4” wide x 24” long pleated sleeve www.moonlightingquilts.wordpress.com/tag/how-to-make-a-quilt-sleeve/ and a label.
-Thanks to Cyndi Souder for the excellent instructions on making a sleeve.
 The sleeve should be 1” down from the top edge.
 The label should contain the title of the work, artist’s name, date completed and town where made.

 OURstory Wish List: Please indicate your top 3 choices in order of preference.
 All quilts will be 25”W x 40”L. Please tell me the theme or topic of your quilt.
 The purpose of this is to make sure the subject fits the parameters of the collection.
 More than one entry will be allowed per topic, but limits may be placed on the number of entries on any one topic at my discretion.

-My intention is for you to make whatever you really want to make.
-The only reason you might not get your first choice is if a slew of people want to make a certain person or event for example.
+My intention is for you to make whatever you want to make.
+The only reason you might not get your first choice is if a slew of people wants to make a certain person or event for example.

-I will not begin work on a quilt until I receive email confirmation of my “assignment”.
-I understand I am responsible for insuring my own quilt.
+I will not begin work on a quilt until I receive an email confirmation of my “assignment.”
+I understand I am responsible for insuring my quilt.